-Maryland State Highway Administration (SHA)-In a letter dated March 20, 2006, SHA stated:

-- The subject property is located along the east side of MD 233 (Piscataway Road) and the west side of Thrift and Tippett Roads.
+- Maryland State Highway Administration (SHA)-In a letter dated March 20, 2006, SHA stated: The subject property is located along the east side of MD 233 (Piscataway Road) and the west side of Thrift and Tippett Roads.
 The State Highway Location Reference identifies MD 223 (Piscataway Road) as a principal arterial state facility with an annual average daily trip (AADT) volume of 16,875 vehicle trips per day.
-Routes 146 (Tippett) and Thrift Road are local two-lane facilities owned and maintained by Prince George's County. - Construction of improvements to provide access to Thrift Road requires coordination with the Prince George's County Department of Public Works & Transportation, which may require the applicant to complete the road improvements and open to traffic prior to use and occupancy.
+County Route 146 (Tippett) and County Route Thrift Road are local two-lane facilities owned and maintained by Prince George's County. - The plan reflects a proposed street (60-foot right-of-way) with perpendicular alignment at Frank Tippett Road.
+Coordination with the appropriate operating agencies is necessary in order to facilitate redirecting access. - Therefore, SHA provided appropriate contact information to further the discussion of ingress/egress improvements at Frank Tippett Road and future internal subdivision streets/roads - 14.

-- Improvements associated with ingress/egress must be consistent with the rules and regulations of Prince Georges County and offer appropriate contact information with the appropriate individual at DPW&T. - 14.
 As required by Sec.
 27-528 of the Zoning Ordinance, the following findings may be made.
-Staff has included each required finding in bold face type followed by staff comment:

-(1) The plan conforms to the approved Comprehensive Design Plan and the applicable standards of the Landscape Manual.
+Staff has included each required finding in bold face type followed by staff comment: - (1) The plan conforms to the approved Comprehensive Design Plan and the applicable standards of the Landscape Manual.